Andrew Koenig (politician): Abortion restrictions

-As a state senator, Koenig has sponsored or co-sponsored a bills to restrict legal abortions, including 7 in the 2019 session.
-Koenig is opposed to exceptions for rape or incest.
-Koenig sponsored "heartbeat bills", which ban early-term abortion.
-He sponsored a blanket ban on abortions after 8 weeks, which additionally would prohibit abortion sought solely because of the sex, race, or Down syndrome diagnosis of the fetus.
-In the 2019 session, Koenig was responsible for handling the passage of HB 126 in the State Senate, a bill banning abortions after 8 weeks in all cases except medical emergency, with penalties of 5–15 years in prison.

 Promotion of creationism in schools

 As a representative, Koenig made several legislative attempts to add the pseudoscientific arguments of creationism and intelligent design to the public school science curricula, specifically in the fields of biology and chemistry.

 In 2015, Koenig sponsored a bill, HB 486, that proposed allowing teachers the freedom to introduce "differences of opinion about controversial issues, including biological and chemical evolution."
 The bill did not pass committee.

 According to the National Center for Science Education, Koenig was also the sponsor of similar bills: HB 195 in 2011, HB 1276 in 2012, HB 179 in 2013, and HB 1587 in 2014.
 All of those bills failed.
 He cosponsored HB 1227 in 2012 and HB 291 in 2013, which would require public schools, including introductory courses at colleges and universities, to teach intelligent design in equal measure to evolution; both failed.
 Koenig also cosponsored HB 1472 in 2013, which would require schools to notify parents if they had "instruction relating to the theory of evolution by natural selection".